gpbalsamo/MacTips/README.md

 Doxygen:
 --------
 To surf large codes such as NWP models a code tree library such as "doxygen" is recommended.
-To install one can use the port command:
+Install with the port command:

 sudo port install doxygen